 Anthem for All

-With assistive technology, injured veterans compose an anthem of hope
+With assistive technology, wounded veterans compose an anthem of hope.

 Someone hurled a brick.
 Ping!
 Then rocks and debris rained down.
 Plink, plink, plink.
 Safe inside the tank-like vehicle, Karl Hinett could barely hear the impact over the roar of the engine.
 The armored hull was designed to withstand large caliber ammunition and land mines, so this barrage may as well have been confetti.